 Walead Beshty (b.
 1976, London, UK) is an artist and writer living and working in Los Angeles.
-His solo exhibitions include, Walead Beshty at Musée d'art moderne et contemporain, Geneva, Switzerland; Aggregato, at Thomas Dane Gallery, Naples, Italy; Open Source, at Petzel Gallery, New York; Transparencies, at Rat Hole Gallery, Tokyo; Automat, at Galerie Eva Presenhuber, Zurich; Walid AlBeshti, at Regen Projects, Los Angeles; Marginalia, at Thomas Dane Gallery, London; Gastarbeiten at Capitain Petzel Gallery, Berlin; A Partial Disassembling of an Invention without a Future: Helter-Skelter and Random Notes in which the Pulleys and Cogwheels Are Lying around at Random All over the Workbench at the Barbican Centre, London; Performances Under Working Conditions at Petzel Gallery, New York; Selected Bodies of Work at Regen Projects, Los Angeles; Fair Use at the Power Station, Dallas; Travel Pictures at Thomas Dane Gallery, London; Securities and Exchanges at the Ullens Center for Contemporary Art, Beijing; A Diagram of Forces at Malmö Konsthall, Sweden / Centro de Arte Dos de Mayo, Madrid; PROCESSCOLORFIELD at Regen Projects, Los Angeles; Diapositives at Galerie Rodolphe Janssen, Brussels; Legibility on Color Backgrounds at the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Production Stills at Thomas Dane Gallery, London; Pulleys, Cogwheels, Mirrors, and Windows at the University of Michigan Museum of Art, Ann Arbor; Popular Mechanics at Wallspace, New York; Passages at LAXART, Los Angeles; Hammer Project: Walead Beshty, “Embassy!: a dismal science waiting room” at the Hammer Museum, Los Angeles; and The Phenomenology of Shopping and Dead Malls at P.S.1 Contemporary Art Center, Long Island City; among others.
+His solo exhibitions include, Abstract of A Partial Disassembling of an Invention Without a Future: Helter-Skelter and Random Notes in Which the Pulleys and Cogwheels Are Lying Around at Random All Over the Workbench, at Petzel, New York; Three Pictures at Rodolphe Janssen, Walead Beshty at Musée d'art moderne et contemporain, Geneva, Switzerland; Aggregato, at Thomas Dane Gallery, Naples, Italy; Open Source, at Petzel Gallery, New York; Transparencies, at Rat Hole Gallery, Tokyo; Automat, at Galerie Eva Presenhuber, Zurich; Walid AlBeshti, at Regen Projects, Los Angeles; Marginalia, at Thomas Dane Gallery, London; Gastarbeiten at Capitain Petzel Gallery, Berlin; A Partial Disassembling of an Invention without a Future: Helter-Skelter and Random Notes in which the Pulleys and Cogwheels Are Lying around at Random All over the Workbench at the Barbican Centre, London; Performances Under Working Conditions at Petzel Gallery, New York; Selected Bodies of Work at Regen Projects, Los Angeles; Fair Use at the Power Station, Dallas; Travel Pictures at Thomas Dane Gallery, London; Securities and Exchanges at the Ullens Center for Contemporary Art, Beijing; A Diagram of Forces at Malmö Konsthall, Sweden / Centro de Arte Dos de Mayo, Madrid; PROCESSCOLORFIELD at Regen Projects, Los Angeles; Diapositives at Galerie Rodolphe Janssen, Brussels; Legibility on Color Backgrounds at the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Production Stills at Thomas Dane Gallery, London; Pulleys, Cogwheels, Mirrors, and Windows at the University of Michigan Museum of Art, Ann Arbor; Popular Mechanics at Wallspace, New York; Passages at LAXART, Los Angeles; Hammer Project: Walead Beshty, “Embassy!: a dismal science waiting room” at the Hammer Museum, Los Angeles; and The Phenomenology of Shopping and Dead Malls at P.S.1 Contemporary Art Center, Long Island City; among others.

 Beshty has organized exhibitions including, Picture Industry: A Provisional History of the Technical Image, 1844–2018 at Luma Arles, France; Picture Industry at the Hessel Museum, Center for Curatorial Studies, Bard College, Annandale-on-Hudson, NY; Picture Industry, as part of Systematically Open?
 New Forms for Contemporary Image Production, at Luma Arles, France; A Machinery for Living, at Petzel Gallery, New York; On the Matter of Abstraction (figs. A & B): Parallel Exhibitions of Post-War Non-Figurative Art from the Collection, with Christopher Bedford, at the Rose Art Museum, Brandeis University, Waltham, MA; Sunless, at Thomas Dane Gallery, London; Picture Industry (Goodbye to All That), Regen Projects, Los Angeles; and The Gold Standard, with Bob Nickas, at P.S.1 Contemporary Art Center, Long Island City, NY.